ljdyer/advent-of-code-2021/readme.md

 ## Results as of 25th December 2021

 - Up until 25th December 2021, I completed the puzzles using my own knowledge without any external help, with a couple of minor exceptions noted underneath the table below.
-- I got <span style="color:gold !important"><b>33 gold stars</b></span>, all earned on the same day that the puzzle was released.
+- I got **33 gold stars**, all earned on the same day that the puzzle was released.
-- Results for up to 25th December are the entries in **white** in the table below.
-If the time says ??:??:??, it just means I stopped timing myself for that part.
+- If the time says ??:??:??, it just means I stopped timing myself for that part.

 ## Points to note